Why choose us?

 In the 2014 Research Excellence Framework (REF) the School performed very strongly.
 Our research impact was especially impressive, with 100% of our submission being rated either world leading or internationally excellent.
 This indicates that the work in the School has considerable influence beyond academia.
 All our full-time academic staff submitted research to the REF showing that our research is significant in both breadth and depth..
 You get a chance to study subjects close to the leading edge in areas such as artificial intelligence, computer security, parallel systems, bio-inspired computing and mobile computing.

-We offer a wide variety of undergraduate and postgraduate degree programmes ranging from the more technical Computer Science courses through to joint honours degrees.
-Our undergraduate programmes include professional accreditation by BCS, The Chartered Institute for IT.
+We offer a wide variety of undergraduate and postgraduate degree programmes ranging from the more technical Computer Science courses through to the more vocational Business Information Technology.

 7. Attractive campuses